 Home with milk for young

 Grows upon their nose

-White nose syndrome threatens bats across America.
-It is a fungus that came from Europe where bats are immune.
-Without natural immunity, the bats in our northeastern states succumb to the fungus which indeed turns their noses white.
+White-nose syndrome threatens bats across America.
+It is a fungus that came from Europe, where bats are immune.
+Without natural immunity, the bats in our northeastern states succumb to the fungus, which turns their noses white.
 They come out of hibernation in winter and expend energy intended to keep them alive until spring.
 With no insects to feed on during their winter flights, they starve.
-White nose syndrome has now entered the Southeast and threatens bat colonies here.
+White-nose syndrome has now entered the Southeast and threatens bat colonies here.